fung673/NextJS-Auth/README.md

-# Next.js with NextAuth Practice Project
+# Next.js with NextAuth Project